eucalyptus/architecture/features/elb/4.4/ELB-SWF-ARCHITECTURAL-ANALYSIS.md

 ## VM Communication
 In old ELB implementation, the VMs used a custom, non-AWS API to retrieve a loadbalancer's specification and put an instance status and cloud-watch metrics.
 They will be replaced with SWF task polling.
 IAM::downloadServerCertificate() will remain as the only non-SWF API from the VMs.
-The [[protocol|ELB-SSL-Specification]] for credential download will not be changed.
+The [[protocol|elb-4.0-SSL-Server-Certificates]] for credential download will not be changed.

 SWF WorkersEach ELB service (running on UFS) will run workers for decision tasks and activity tasks.
 Their client-side (e.g., thread pool size) setup is configurable via the properties.